Uttar Pradesh: Post-independence

-After India's independence, the United Provinces were renamed "Uttar Pradesh" (lit. 'northern province'), preserving UP as the acronym, with the change coming into effect on 24 January 1950.
-The state has provided nine of India's prime ministers, including current Prime Minister Narendra Modi, elected MP from Varanasi (though Modi is originally from Gujarat and previously served as its Chief Minister).
-This is more than any other state and is the source of the largest number of seats in the Lok Sabha.
+After India's independence, the United Provinces were renamed "Uttar Pradesh" (lit. 'northern province'), preserving UP as the abbreviation of the state's name, with the change coming into effect on 24 January 1950.
+The new state was formed after the merger of several princely states and territories, including the United Provinces of Agra and Oudh, and the Delhi territory.
+The state has provided nine of India's prime ministers which is more than any other state and is the source of the largest number of seats in the Lok Sabha.
 Despite its political influence since ancient times, its poor record in economic development and administration, poor governance, organised crime and corruption have kept it among India's backward states.
-The state has been affected by repeated episodes of caste and communal violence.
-In December 1992 the disputed Babri Mosque located in Ayodhya was demolished by radical Hindu activists, leading to widespread violence across India.
+The state has been affected by repeated episodes of caste-related and communal violence.
+In December 1992 the disputed Babri Mosque located in Ayodhya was demolished by Hindu activists, leading to widespread violence across India.
 In 2000, northern districts of the state were separated to form the state of Uttarakhand.